cryptomator/docs/source/security/architecture.rst

 Again, we have to distinguish the kind of a node:

-* Non-Files (such as symlinks or directories) are stored as a directory anyway.
+* Non-files (such as symlinks or directories) are stored as a directory anyway.
 Nothing changes for them.
+On the other hand,
-* Files, on the other hand, need a different place to store their contents.
-Therefore we introduce the ``contents.c9r`` file inside the ``.c9s`` directory.
+* files need a different place to store their contents.
+Therefore, we introduce the ``contents.c9r`` file inside the ``.c9s`` directory.

 A vault containing several nodes with very long names might result in a ciphertext structure like this: